CanDIG/federation_service/README.md

 ### How to register peer servers

 On initialization of the docker container, the server listed in .env as FEDERATION_SELF_SERVER will be registered.
 This is your own server.
 If you want to register other peer servers, use the /federation/v1/servers POST endpoint, described in federation.yaml.
-You'll need to have a valid JWT from the peer server's identity issuer, as well as the URL of the issuer.
-This call must be authorized with a bearer token from a site administrator.
+This call must be authorized with a bearer token from a site administrator for your own server.
+In the `authentication` object, you'll need to have a valid JWT from the peer server's identity issuer, as well as the URL of the issuer.

 ```
 ## add server